karledenstal/HARBINGER/README.md

 - Changes to Radiant quest requirments
     - 2 quests before Proving Honor
     - 5 quests before Silver Hand
-    - 3 quests before ???
+    - 3 quests before Blood's Honor
 - Allows you to take more than one radiant quest at a time (Not implemented)
 - Better radiant quest rewards.
 (Not implemented)